nikijiandani/practice/ruby.md

 The code in a gem is like pre-packaged bundles of code written by someone to solve a useful problem.
 A gem is said to have been "cut" when a new version becomes available.
 All the public installable gems are hosted at http://rubygems.org, though their code is hosted on a code repository, such as a Github.com repository.

 The `gem` command allows you to use RubyGems.
 When combined with the `install` command, one can download and install gems with their dependencies and any relevant documentation.
 The `Gemfile` offers a simple solution for organizing gems and their dependencies in a central location.

+## Debugging Ruby code with Pry

+[Pry](https://github.com/pry/pry) is a nifty library that doubles as an alternative to `irb` with a host of awesome features.

+To use pry we'll first have to install it:

+`gem install pry`

+This gives you the `pry` command which when entered in your terminal will open a new session just like you would with `irb`.

+When you want to use `pry` for debugging you'll have to `require "pry"` and insert a `binding.pry` in your file.

+What this means is that when your program gets to where `binding.pry` has been declared, it'll open a new `pry` session instead of moving on to the next line in the code.
+This gives you the opportunity to play around with your variables and objects to see why things are not working.
+This is an extremely powerful debugging technique since it lets you pause execution to inspect the state of all variables and objects at that line of code.
+After you're done looking at your variables, you can continue the program execution with `Ctrl + D`.